-KyungMook Kim is a filmmaker based in Seoul.
-Ranging from short and feature to documentary, his films explore the precarity of the marginalized such as homosexuals, transsexuals, sex workers, and North Korean defectors.
+Kyungmook Kim is a filmmaker based in Seoul.
+Ranging from short and feature films to documentaries, his films explore the precarity of marginalized individuals such as homosexuals, transsexuals, sex workers, and North Korean defectors.
 Through his works, he has attempted to reveal the ambiguity between appearance/disappearance, visibility/invisibility, and presence/absence.

-Kim also worked as a journalist and a columnist for a number of publications since 2001.
+Kim also worked as a columnist for a number of publications since 2001.
 He served on the editorial board of Korea’s only independent film magazine, Independent Film, (2006-2007), and served also as a committee member of the Association of Korean Independent Film and Video (2011-2012).
-In 2015, he objected to the military service following his strong belief in pacifism and was sentenced to eighteen months in prison.
+In 2015, he objected to the mandatory military service following his strong belief in pacifism, and he was sentenced to eighteen months in prison.
 He was paroled in 2016 after one year and three months of imprisonment.